NickG-Math/Mackey/Doc.md

 * For every group there are certain mandatory parameters that need to be set for the library to work.
 We have included an example (for \f$G=C_4\f$) on how to set them in the file Implementation.h available in the <a href="https://github.com/NickG-Math/Mackey/tree/master/Demo">Demo</a> folder.
 These parameters all live in the \ref GroupSpecific "GroupSpecific" namespace and we will go over them in more detail below.

-* There are also some optional ones that allow you to identify and print the names of the computed Mackey functors.
-This functionality is disabled by default, but can easily be turned on by defining the macro ```MACKEY_NAMES``` and setting the optional parameters.
-The way this is done is explained in the file Optional_Implementation.h in <a href="https://github.com/NickG-Math/Mackey/tree/master/Demo">Demo</a>.
-The implementation there is for \f$G=C_4\f$ and the Mackey functors in the \f$RO(C_4)\f$ homology.
+* There are also some optional parameters that allow you to identify and print the names of the computed Mackey functors.
+This functionality is disabled by default, but can easily be turned on by defining the macro ```MACKEY_NAMES``` and setting the optional parameters living in the namespace \ref GroupSpecificOptional "GroupSpecificOptional".
+An example of how this is done is contained the file Optional_Implementation.h in <a href="https://github.com/NickG-Math/Mackey/tree/master/Demo">Demo</a>.
+The implementation there is for \f$G=C_4\f$ and the 16 Mackey functors in the \f$RO(C_4)\f$ homology.

 \subsection var Global variables

 The global variables that need to be set are:

 * \ref GroupSpecific::Variables::prime "prime" : the \f$p\f$ in \f$G=C_{p^n}\f$.
-* \ref GroupSpecific::Variables::power "power": the \f$n\f$ in \f$G=C_{p^n}\f$.
+* \ref GroupSpecific::Variables::power "power" : the \f$n\f$ in \f$G=C_{p^n}\f$.
 * \ref GroupSpecific::Variables::reps "reps" : the number of nontrivial irreducible real representations of \f$G\f$.
 * \ref GroupSpecific::Variables::sphere_dimensions "sphere_dimensions" : the array consisting of the dimensions of those representations (so we must fix an order for them beforehand).

 \subsection fun The standard differentials

-* There is one function that needs to be manually defined, and that's \ref GroupSpecific::Function::StandardDiff "StandardDiff" creating the differential for the standard chains.
-In practice what this means is setting the correct matrix given the input sphere.
-Apart from the case work that comes from math, I have made the construction of the differential as painless as possible.
+* There is one function that needs to be manually defined, the \ref GroupSpecific::Function::StandardDiff "StandardDiff" computing the differentials for the standard chains.
+In practice this amounts to assigning the corresponding matrix given the index of the differential and the sphere (for \f$G=C_4\f$ this amounts to specifying a matrix for every triple \f$i,n,m\f$ where \f$n,m\f$ have the same signs).
+Apart from the case work that comes from the math, I have made the construction of these differentials as painless as possible, using the \ref Mackey::altmatrix "altmatrix" function

-* This construction is done through the \ref Mackey::altmatrix "altmatrix" function, that creates alternating matrices of the desired size and the desired "pattern".
+* \ref Mackey::altmatrix "altmatrix" returns alternating matrices of the desired size and the desired "pattern".
 This pattern is repeated cyclically in the columns of the matrix.

-* An example: The matrix of size 4x4 with pattern \f$a,b\f$ is <br>
+An example: The matrix of size 4x4 with pattern \f$a,b\f$ is <br>
 \f$\begin{matrix} a&b&a&b\\ b&a&b&a\\ a&b&a&b \\  b&a&b&a \end{matrix}\f$ <br>
 If we use the pattern \f$a,b,c,d\f$ instead we get <br>
 \f$\begin{matrix} a&b&c&d\\ b&c&d&a\\ c&d&a&b \\  d&a&b&c \end{matrix}\f$ <br>